smrichards/LosslessSwitcher-TIDAL/README.md

 </p>

 #

+this is a test line, make sure you remove later
 This is a fork of the Apple Music Lossless Switcher app: https://github.com/vincentneo/LosslessSwitcher

 This app is modified to not read the apple music logs and to read the Tidal logs from disk.
 The rest of the functionality is the same.